-D. Logging in the forestry sector
+2a.4: Logging and reforestation in the forestry sector

 Logging is carried out in natural forests by a small number of large private logging companies, generally foreign owned.
 Companies pay royalties to landowners.
 Landowners are usually represented by a landowner company formed to look after the owners' collective interests, or to an agent.
 Many problems occur with such representation.
 In many cases, royalty payments were received by company representatives or agents but never fully paid to the appropriate landowners, or were reduced by illegal deductions made by the companies.